 Some people try to claim this is socializing the children.
 They make friends there, after all.
 First of all, just because some people make friends in prison or learn to deal with the person who keeps trying to beat them up doesn’t mean we say that is a good way to “get socialization.”

 Secondly, even when puppies are learning to get along, they have a mother (and later an owner) to guide them through the details.
 This is someone who loves them and knows them.
 Huge puppy mills have a bad reputation for the same reason schools should have a bad reputation.

 If you are tempted to think of the socialization of wild animals, I suggest you look more closely at that.
-The social structure of wild animals are almost invariably built on a structure of might and power.
-I recently saw a weaker wolf put in its place by the dominant wolves.
+The social structures of wild animals are almost invariably built on a structure of might and power.
+For example, I recently saw a weaker wolf put in its place by the dominant wolves.
 I would not want that for any person, let alone a child.
 It was chilling to watch.

 - they also have little power there,